Skip to main content

 Ekwang

-Grated cocoyam wrapped in cocoyam leaves with smoked fish, crayfish, and palm oil.
-This labor-intensive dish from the coastal region is worth the effort for its unique texture and deep flavors.
+Grated cocoyam parceled up in cocoyam leaves with smoked fish, crayfish, and palm oil.
+It takes a lot of work to make, but the coastal dish pays you back with an unusual texture and deep flavor.

 Brochettes de Bosse